zx80/flask-simple-auth/docs/TUTORIAL.md

 }
 ```

-It is good practice to test your application, for instance with
+It is good practice to automate application tests, for instance with
 [`pytest`](https://pytest.org/).
-Create a `test.py` file with *good* tests to cover all routes and results:
+Create a `test.py` file with tests to cover all routes and results:

 ```python
 # file "test.py"